ZMXJJ/MiniCPM-o/docs/source/getting_started/model_download.md

 # Model Download

-This guide provides instructions for downloading the MiniCPM-V-4 model from Hugging Face Hub and ModelScope.
+This guide provides instructions for downloading the MiniCPM-V 4.0 model from Hugging Face Hub and ModelScope.

 ## Available Model